Malow/MaloWBotLK/README.md

 Start a loot council for an item that dropped:
 /mb lc [itemlink]

+Loads a boss-module which will override certain behaviour depending on the boss:
+/mb bm \<bossname\>

 # Some useful macros I use on my Commander:
 Make all slaves accept pending trades or guild invites: